SoftwareAG/c8y-docs/content/changes-applications/cl-web-sdk.md

 #### -Change- Fine-grained positioning of widgets on dashboards

 The grid used in dashboards for placing widgets now supports 24 instead of 12 columns.
 This allows finer-grained positioning of widgets on dashboards.
-In case you share the same dashboards between different application versions, we strongly recommend you to upgrade to a version that includes the fix <b>MTM-55923</b>.[MTM-52888]
+In case you share the same dashboards between different application versions, we strongly recommend you to upgrade to a version that includes the fix <b>MTM-55923</b>.
+[MTM-52888]

+#### -Change- Disable/enable realtime for widgets on dashboard level

+If a widget supports realtime, it can now be linked to the dashboard real-time context to disable/enable realtime on dashboard level.
+The following widgets support the real-time dashboard context: Data point graph, Data point table, Event list, Map.
+[53779]

 #### -Change- Improved behavior on plugin installation

 When installing a plugin and the tenant has no custom applications, it is now possible to duplicate any existing application.
 [MTM-51757]

+#### -Change- Map in Digital twin manager application

+If a complex location property is set in the Digital twin manager application, the map is now visible in the asset view and users can select a location on the map.
+[MTM-54045]

 #### -Change- Removal of Impact connectivity feature

-The Impact connectivity feature has been removed from @c8y/ngx-components and @c8y/ng1-modules packages.[DM-2548]
+The Impact connectivity feature has been removed from @c8y/ngx-components and @c8y/ng1-modules packages.
+[DM-2548]

+#### -Change- Asset custom property in Digital twin mager application

+If a asset custom property in the Digital twin mager application is declared as required and complex, all of its subproperties are required too.
+[MTM-50101]

+#### -Change- Context path in the remotes application option

+Scaffolding an application that uses the <code>remotes</code> application option via the c8ycli now also updates the context path used in the <code>remotes</code> application option.
+[MTM-54357]

 #### -Change- Removal of references to deprecated classes

-References to the deprecated classes <code>ComponentFactory</code> and <code>ComponentFactoryResolver</code> have been removed from the @c8y/ngx-components library.[DM-1829]
+References to the deprecated classes <code>ComponentFactory</code> and <code>ComponentFactoryResolver</code> have been removed from the @c8y/ngx-components library.
+[DM-1829]

 #### -Change- Data grid components return to first page after reload

 Data grid components no longer persist their current page.
-After reloading they always return to the first page in the list.[DM-1830]
+After reloading they always return to the first page in the list.
+[DM-1830]

 #### -Change- Improved shell applications behavior

 Shell applications now wait with their initial navigation until all plugins have been loaded.
-This allows, for example, to directly navigate via a link to a route which is provided by a plugin.[MTM-53695]
+This allows, for example, to directly navigate via a link to a route which is provided by a plugin.
+[MTM-53695]

 #### -Feature- New filter dropdown in data grids

 In the data grid component, a new filter overview dropdown has been added.
 It displays all active filters in one place and allows users to remove filters.
-For custom column implementations, the WebSDK allows developers to provide their own logic to display active filters as items in the filter overview.[DM-1616]
+For custom column implementations, the WebSDK allows developers to provide their own logic to display active filters as items in the filter overview.
+[DM-1616]

 #### -Change- New activeClassName input in data-grid and device-grid components

 A new <code>activeClassName</code> input has been added to the data-grid and device-grid components.
 It can be used to define a class name to be appended to the last clicked row in the grid.
 Its default value is "active".
-This option can be deactivated by setting the input value to an empty string.[DM-2324]
+This option can be deactivated by setting the input value to an empty string.
+[DM-2324]

 #### -Announcement- Removal of deprecated implementations

 In release 10.16.0.0, core re-usable data-grid-related components and services have been moved to the <code>@c8y/ngx-components</code>.
-The initial implementations were deprecated and have now been removed.[DM-1294]
+The initial implementations were deprecated and have now been removed.
+[DM-1294]

 #### -Change- Support of versioned documentation links

 The context help and other help links point to a documentation website defined by the application option <code>docsBaseUrl</code>.
 This option now supports the <code>{{ version }}</code> placeholder, which allows the administrator to choose whether to use versioned or unversioned documentation links.
-By default, versioned links will be used.[MTM-41135]
+By default, versioned links will be used.
+[MTM-41135]

-#### -Change- Upgrade to Angular 15
+#### -Feature- Upgrade to Angular 15

-The Web SDK has been upgraded to Angular 15.[MTM-52940]
+The Web SDK has been upgraded to Angular 15.
+[MTM-52940]

-#### -Change- Bookmarks in right drawer
+#### -Feature- Bookmarks in right drawer

-Users can now add a bookmark in the right drawer for any page in the platform.[MTM-49807]
+Users can now add a bookmark in the right drawer for any page in the platform.
+[MTM-49807]

 #### -Feature- New versioning matrix for blueprints/plugins

 A versioning matrix can now be added to the <i>cumulocity.json</i> of a blueprint/plugin.
 When a blueprint/plugin is installed, its version is validated against the platform version.
-If the versions are incompatible a warning is shown.[MTM-52340]
+If the versions are incompatible a warning is shown.
+[MTM-52340]

 #### -Announcement- Removal of deprecated device-grid model classes, column implementations and services